lawrencesalinas/pawsibly-production/README.md

 # Pawsibly

 Finding someone to look after your pet can be challenging.
-Search for a local pet sitter with this app. <br>
+Search for a local pet sitter with this app.
+Pawsibly is a CRUD RESTful API application that utilizes the Django and React frameworks.
+Django handles the server, React to create the frontend of the application and  PostgresQL database hosted using AWS to save data.<br>
 ___
 <p align="center">
   <img width="700" height="450" src="./build/static/images/gif.gif">